We are accepting applications for Fall 2017 EcoAmbassador projects until Sept 5!

-EcoAmbassadors are students chosen to communicate the message of sustainability through projects with various departments and offices on campus.
+EcoAmbassadors are students chosen to communicate the message of sustainability through projects in partnership with departments and offices on campus.
 EcoAmbassadors help to green office practices, educate the W&M community about sustainable practices, and create programs to carry out sustainability related projects at the College.

 EcoAmbassadors may be eligible to receive one to three credits through the Environmental Science and Policy program for their participation, some projects qualify as an ENSP Capstone.
 The internship will consist of approximately 5 hours spent per week creating and implementing a sustainability project in a department or office, in collaboration with a supervising staff or faculty member.
 Class will be held monthly with the EcoAmbassador instructor Calandra Waters Lake, Director of Sustainability.
 This is a great opportunity to work with different departments or offices on campus on environmental issues that are important to the College community.